pdjr-beatrice/log/log/docs/log-atrest.md

 ## DESCRIPTION

-`log-atrest` examines the log file specified by *yyyymmdd* and sets its exit value to 0 if position information shows that the vessel did not navigate on the selected day or to 1 if position information indicates that the vessel moved.
+`log-atrest` examines the log file specified by *yyyymmdd* (or today's log file if *yyyymmdd* is absent) and sets its exit value to 0 if position information shows that the vessel did not navigate on the selected day or to 1 if position information indicates that the vessel moved.

 The `-v` option writes the value 'yes' to standard output if the vessel moved, otherwise the value 'no'.